Lorraine Toussaint: Early life

 Toussaint graduated from Manhattan's High School of Performing Arts in 1978.
 She then attended the Juilliard School's drama division as a member of Group 11 (1978–1982), where her classmates in 1982 included Megan Gallagher, Penny Johnson Jerald, Jack Kenny, and Jack Stehlin.
 Toussaint graduated from Juilliard with a Bachelor of Fine Arts degree.
-She then began her career as a Shakespearean actress before tackling screen acting in television and film.
-Notable stage roles include Hippolyta in Liviu Ciulei's production of A Midsummer Night's Dream at the Guthrie Theater, Tamara in the world premiere of Toni Morrison's Dreaming Emmett at Capital Repertory Theatre, the American premiere of Two Fish in the Sky at the Phoenix Theatre, and an appearance at Tadashi Suzuki's Toga Festival in Japan.

 Career

 Early career

+After graduating, Toussaint began her career as a Shakespearean actress, before tackling screen acting in television and film.
+Notable stage roles include Hippolyta in Liviu Ciulei's production of A Midsummer Night's Dream at the Guthrie Theater, Tamara in the world premiere of Toni Morrison's Dreaming Emmett at Capital Repertory Theatre, the American premiere of Two Fish in the Sky at the Phoenix Theatre, and an appearance at Tadashi Suzuki's Toga Festival in Japan.

 Toussaint made her screen debut in 1983.
 In 1986, she portrayed the widow of a man shot and killed by Boston police in the television film A Case of Deadly Force, based on the book by Lawrence O'Donnell.
 She later had a recurring role of Vera Williams in the ABC daytime soap opera, One Life to Live.
 While maintaining her stage career, she appeared in guest starring roles in series such as 227 and Law & Order (in a recurring role as defense lawyer Shambala Green).
 She also acted in a number of television films in the 1990s.

 Toussaint made her film debut in the female lead role opposite Burt Reynolds in the crime comedy Breaking In (1989).
 The film received positive reviews from critics, but flopped in box office.
 In 1991, she appeared opposite Bruce Willis in Hudson Hawk, and later co-starred alongside Michelle Pfeiffer in Dangerous Minds (1995).
 She also appeared in films Point of No Return (1993), Mother's Boys (1994), and Black Dog (1998).
 On television, Toussaint had regular roles in short-lived series Bodies of Evidence (CBS, 1992), Where I Live (ABC, 1993), Amazing Grace (NBC, 1995), and Leaving L.A.
 (ABC, 1997).

 1998–2011

 Toussaint had her biggest and leading role alongside Annie Potts in the Lifetime first original television drama series, Any Day Now, starring as Rene Jackson, a successful African-American lawyer.
 The series received critical acclaim for both lead actresses' performances as well as the show's script writing but never attained standout ratings.
 In 2001, Toussaint was a promising contender for a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series category, though she did not receive a nomination.
-She was nominated five times for a NAACP Image Award for Outstanding Actress in a Drama Series for her role.
+She was nominated five times for an NAACP Image Award for Outstanding Actress in a Drama Series for her role.
 Any Day Now ended after four seasons and 88 episodes.